PeaceDate/module-federation-examples/cypress/README.md

 App1
 ![App1](https://i.ibb.co/26kNLXQ/Screenshot-2023-01-11-at-14-59-59.png)

 App2
 ![App2](https://i.ibb.co/tZGn3F0/Screenshot-2023-01-11-at-15-00-03.png)

-We have two apps `app1` and `app2` they are simillary.
+We have two apps `app1` and `app2` they are simillar.
 So we can create one object for both apps.
-And then use it in our tests.
+And then use it in our tests:

 ```typescript
 const appsData = [